Art Poster Contest

-Entry deadline: Sunday, January 3, 2021, 11:59pm, PST.
+Entry deadline: Sunday, January 31, 2021, 11:59pm, PST (extended from original deadline).
 There is a one-hour grace period, and then the form will automatically close.

 All winners will see their posters as merchandise in the Kumoricon shop.
 There is a chance that the Ghost Neko depicted in the poster may also be used in a future pin and/or plushie design.